 Utility of cynomolgus monkey, Macaca fascicularis, in Pharmacological Studies

 Cynomolgus macaques are anatomically and physiologically close to humans.
-Their similarity in brain anatomy, including cerebrovasculature, make cynomolgus macaques an ideal species for preclinical neuroscience studies.
-In addition, because of high similarity between humans and macaques in a number of proteins, macaques are uniquely suited as an animal species for drug safety as well as efficacy screening.
+Their similarity to humans in brain anatomy, including cerebrovasculature, make cynomolgus macaques an ideal species for preclinical neuroscience studies.
+In addition, because of high genetic similarity between humans and macaques, macaques are uniquely suited as an animal species for efficacy screening.

 Macaques are generally not used for pharmacology/efficacy screening of drug candidates for a number of reasons: